holepunchto/autobase/README.md

 }
 ```

 *IMPORTANT*: Autobase messages may be reordered as new data becomes available.
 Updates will be undone and reapplied internally.
-It is important that the `open` handler returns a data structure only derived from the `store` object as an argument and that the `view` argument is the only data structure touched by the `apply` function and that its fully deterministic.
+So it is important that the `open` handler returns a data structure only derived from its `store` object argument and that while updating the view in the `apply` function, the `view` argument is the only data structure being update and that its fully deterministic.
 If any external data structures are used, these updates will not be correctly undone.

 ## API